FAQs for the MCCQE Part I

 Remote proctoring is a new delivery model for the MCC and, as such, we will implement it gradually, on a first-come, first-served basis, starting with candidates previously scheduled for the April-May MCCQE Part I session.
 We are working closely with Prometric to increase capacity where possible and test centre availability is dependent on guidelines set by local public health authorities

-For the June 1 to September 20, 2020 session, you will be able to make changes to your exam appointment up to 48 hours prior to the exam at no cost, subject to availability.
-You will also be able to switch exam modalities, subject to center or remote proctoring availability.
+For the June 1 to September 20, 2020 session, you are able to make changes to your exam appointment up to 48 hours prior to the date of your exam at no cost, subject to availability.
+You may also switch exam modalities, subject to test centre and remote proctoring availability.
 Scheduling is also available for the next session of the MCCQE Part I scheduled to take place from October 26 to November 8, 2020.
-If you reschedule within 48 hours of your exam appointment, the exam fee will be forfeited.
+If you reschedule or cancel within 48 hours of your exam appointment date, your application fee will be forfeited.

 Yes, Prometric has an online application you can run at any time to check your system readiness.
 Also, the system requirements are detailed in the User Guide that you will receive along with your scheduling confirmation for a remotely proctored exam.

 Prometric will store a high-resolution video feed for each candidate that combines both proctor and candidate video/audio.
 It is expected that this data will be kept for up to 2 years.

 You will be proctored by 1 proctor.
 In case of an escalation, a security agent reviews the candidate or the issue, while the proctor continues to monitor the candidate.